sevko/sevko.github.io/_posts/2014-10-01-prime-number-spirals.md

 Note that we set `sideLen` equal to `numLayers * 2 + 1`, rather than only `numLayers * 2`, because we need to account for the row/column containing the origin of the spiral, which is not technically a ring.
-Now, we can use `setupCanvas()` to both set the canvas dimensions, and return a `drawPixel()` that takes advantage of closures to access all of the variables (`numLayers`, `context`) that it needs.
+Now, we can use `setupCanvas()` to both set the canvas dimensions, and return a `drawPixel()` that takes advantage of closure to access all of the variables (`numLayers`, `context`) that it needs.
 Also, to draw a single pixel, we're calling `fillRect()` with a width and height of 1 -- the canvas unfortunately doesn't have (or perhaps just doesn't expose) a single pixel-plotting function.
 Finally, to test the primality of our values, we'll use [Kenan Yildirim](https://www.npmjs.org/~kenan)'s